alessandro-giuzio/alessandro-giuzio/README.md

  * 🖼  FIGMA

 - 🔭 I’m currently working on coffeesoul.com
-- 🌱 I’m currently learning CSS3 / JavaScript
+- 🌱 I’m currently learning CSS3 / JavaScript / Svelte
 - 👯 I’m looking to collaborate on Web Development and Design
 - 🤔 I’m looking for help with JavaScript
 - 📫 How to reach me: giuzio@icloud.com